Healthy Food Resources

 Food Assistance Programs at Farmers' Markets

 The Saint Paul Farmers' Market accepts Supplemental Nutrition Assistance Program (SNAP) benefits.
 Qualifying individuals can use EBT cards to purchase fruits, vegetables, meat, fish, dairy, breads, and more.
-Check out this website for more information about using your card at the market, and use the map found here.
+Check out the Saint Paul Farmer's Market website for more information about using your card at the market.

 The farmers' markets in Saint Paul also accept WIC (Women, Infants, and Children) fruit and vegetable vouchers.
 Families already participating in WIC prior to June may also get a one-time set of $20.00 Farmers’ Market checks in addition to WIC vouchers.
 These checks are also accepted by the same farmers’ market vendors that accept the WIC fruit and vegetable vouchers.
 For information on WIC program eligibility, click here.